For Nonpublic School Users

 Nonpublic schools participating in the National School Lunch Program are required to submit their entire student enrollment, including new enrollees and existing students, in the MSDS Early Roster Collection.
 These data are used for updating the direct certification report of children who are automatically certified for free school meals.
 The report will be refreshed throughout the school year.
 For more information, please visit CEPI's Direct Certification Report page.

 The EEM contains information about Michigan's public and nonpublic school facilities, including official identification codes and contact information.
-Other state applications as well as the public use the information in EEM.
+Other state applications and the public use EEM information.

 EEM records for nonpublic schools are updated by the nonpublic schools office at the Michigan Department of Education.
-Nonpublic schools have the option of designating one or more authorized users to review/update their EEM information to ensure that their school records are accurate and up-to-date.
+Nonpublic schools have the option of designating one or more authorized users to review/update their EEM school records to ensure that they are accurate and up-to-date.

 - EEM Security Form